ImsirovicAjdin/learning-mastering-tdd-react-ed-2/commit_notes.md

 });

 Rerun your tests and verify that they are still passing.

-HIGHLIGHTING DIFFERENCES WITHIN YOUR TESTS
+## HIGHLIGHTING DIFFERENCES WITHIN YOUR TESTS

-The parts of a test that you want to highlight are the parts that differ between tests.
+**THE PARTS OF A TEST THAT YOU WANT TO HIGHLIGHT ARE THE PARTS THAT DIFFER BETWEEN TESTS.**

 Usually, some code remains the same (such as container and the steps needed to render a component) and some code differs (customer in this example).

-Do your best to hide away whatever is the same and highlight what differs.
-That way, it makes it obvious what a test is specifically testing.
+**DO YOUR BEST TO HIDE AWAY WHATEVER IS THE SAME AND HIGHLIGHT WHAT DIFFERS.
+THAT WAY, IT MAKES IT OBVIOUS WHAT AT TEST IS SPECIFICALLY TESTING.**

 This section has covered a couple of simple ways of refactoring your code.
 As the book progresses, we’ll look at many different ways that both production source code and test code can be refactored.